Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

                             android:gravity="center"
                             android:textAlignment="center"

+   Possiblу resolved (check if to appear later):
+        - When app runs for first time, selecting a city and taping back, loads a Kazan forecast, but should just show a dialog on geolocation
+        - When app is installed from scratch, it loads a Kazan city from DB, but DB is supposed to be empty.
+        - Sometimes geoCoder.getFromLocation(location.latitude, location.longitude, 1).first().locality
+                throws IOException: dhmg: DEADLINE_EXCEEDED: Deadline exceeded after 4.999926154s.
+        - WindowLeaked: Activity com.example.weatherforecast.presentation.WeatherForecastActivity has leaked window DecorView@f309362[WeatherForecastActivity] that was originally added here at android.view.ViewRootImpl.<init>(ViewRootImpl.java:797), when device location permission is asked
+        - Location definition alert dialog is shown twice

 //            NetworkMonitor(app.applicationContext, this@WeatherForecastViewModel)
             // Since NetworkMonitor doesn't check if app started with no inet, following check is required